yeasy/learning_pickleball/README.md

 # Learning Pickleball 打好匹克球

-**v0.6.8**
+**v0.6.9**

 This book has bilingual versions (English and Chinese). 本书支持中英文双语版本。

 Pickleball is an emerging sport that is becoming more and more popular all over the world.
-It combines many appealing features from badminton, tennis, table tennis and other sports.
+It combines many appealing features from tennis, badminton, table tennis and other sports.
 It has the advantages of easy to begin, moderate in movement and interesting for entertainment, which attract more and more enthusiasts.

 The technology and playing style of pickleball are still being explored and developed.
+Some players got injuries due to wrong movements.
 This book will introduce how to learn Pickleball efficiently and help you improve the competition skills to an advanced level, so that you can strengthen your body, avoid injuries and enjoy more fun from the sport.

 The book is NOT for explaining the game rules, and you may refer to the [official rules](https://usapickleball.org/what-is-pickleball/how-to-play/basics/rules-summary/).